Where Do People Tell Stories Online? Story Detection Across Online Communities: Analysis

 \subsection{How distinctive are stories by community?}

-We map communities across two axes: their \textit{story rate}, predicted by our story detector, and the \textit{distinctiveness} of their vocabulary.
+Drawing on work on dataset cartography \citep{swayamdipta-etal-2020-dataset}, we calculate the \textit{distinctiveness} of the stories shared in different communities to help researchers make decisions about story detection methods for specific subsets of communities.
 Distinctiveness measures how similar story vocabulary is in comparison to a background vocabulary distribution and has been used in prior work to map Reddit and scholarly communities \citep{zhang2017community,lucy-etal-2023-words}.
 Following \citet{zhang2017community}, we first calculate the specificity $S$ of each word used in a community,

 where the score compares the probability of each word ($w$) in a single subreddit ($c$) versus its probability across all of the subreddits ($C$).
 To measure differences in storytelling behavior, we average the specificity scores across the vocabulary, arriving at a single \textit{distinctiveness} score for each subreddit.
 Importantly, we calculate distinctiveness only for the texts predicted as containing stories because we are interested in the language used in stories, not in the subreddit overall.